ossteam8/K-news-keyword-summarizer/README.md

  $ python3 manage.py runserver
 ```

-**Then you can use the website.
-But first you may not have any data of crawling, keywords.
+Now you can use the website.
+But you may not have any news data and keywords.
-Our project start crawling, and find keywords at 0:00 every day.
+Our project starts crawling, and finds keywords at 0:00 every day.
-So just wait until 0:00 then it will start doing jobs with crontab.
+Wait until 0:00 then it will start doing jobs with crontab.
-Finishing this job, now you can see the website with data.**
+After the jobs are finished, now you can see the website with data.

 ## Keyword Extractor
 `LDA` and `TextRank` algorithm combined